Male Siberian Tiger

 DOB 8/20/95 - DOD 1/22/15

 Nakita is a large tiger weighing in at nearly 600 pounds at his prime.
 He had been raised with Simba, Joseph, and Sasha and the four shared an enclosure prior to coming to Big Cat Rescue.
 When the group initially arrived they remained together, but over time the tigers and lions became less tolerant of each other.

 Joseph and Sasha were given their own spacious enclosure as well as Nakita and Simba.
-The two pairs lived a glorious life of Read More
+The two pairs lived a glorious Read More

 It's just a typical day at Big Cat Rescue according to Operations Manager Gale Ingham as she talks about everything that happened before noon today.
 Also come along w/ Honey Wayton on her day as Staff on Property and see Ginger the Serval going to the vet, some very cute kittens playing, Simba and Nyla meeting at a Howdy door, volunteers hauling dirt and Cameron and Zabu enjoying their vacation at Big Cat Rescue.

 Sybelle Foxcroft, Founder and Director of Cee4Life, joins Carole Baskin today from Melbourne Australia to talk about her work saving tigers.

 Watch the undercover footage shared by Sybelle Foxcroft with CNN about the Tiger Temple in Thailand below.

 See more of Sybelle's undercover videos at http://www.youtube.com/user/CEE4LifeAustralia

 Get involved at https://www.facebook.com/cee4life.org

 Russian and US veterinarians collaborate to solve mysterious wild tiger deaths